 Each Admin and Journalist will have their own bootable Tails USB with an encrypted persistent partition that they will use to access SecureDrop.
 You will need at least one workstation to boot the Tails USBs, and may need more depending on: the number of admins/journalists you wish to grant access to SecureDrop, whether they can share the same workstation due to availability requirements, geographic distribution, etc.

 At least 2 USB drives to use as a bootable Tails USB for the SVS and the Admin Workstation/Journalist Workstation.

-If only one person is maintaining the system, you may use the same Tails instance as both the Admin Tails and the Journalist Tails; otherwise, we recommend buying 1 drive for each admin and each journalist.
+If only one person is maintaining the system, you may use the same Tails instance as both the Admin Workstation and the Journalist Workstation; otherwise, we recommend buying 1 drive for each admin and each journalist.

 We also recommend buying two additional USBs to use as bootable backups of the SVS and Admin Workstation.

 Two-factor authenticator: Two-factor authentication is used when connecting to different parts of the SecureDrop system.
 Each admin and each journalist needs a two-factor authenticator.
 We currently support two options for two-factor authentication:

 - Your existing smartphone with an app that computes TOTP codes (e.g. FreeOTP for Android and for iOS).

 - A dedicated hardware dongle that computes HOTP codes (e.g. a YubiKey).